GE sees Latin American growth despite turbulence

-PANAMA CITY (Reuters) - General Electric Co projects revenue growth in the high single digits for Latin American in 2015 despite difficulties in major markets such as Brazil and Venezuela, the company’s chief executive for the region said on Thursday.
+PANAMA CITY, April 9 (Reuters) - General Electric Co projects revenue growth in the high single digits for Latin American in 2015 despite difficulties in major markets such as Brazil and Venezuela, the company’s chief executive for the region said on Thursday.

 “We probably will grow single digits this year in Brazil, which is a good performance considering this is probably going to be a difficult year,” Reinaldo Garcia told Reuters on the sidelines of a Latin American business forum.